ssiddhantsharma/pmhc-triage/README.md

 ## Does the number hold up?

 See [`validation/`](validation/) for the evidence, honestly reported: the tool recovers known KRAS G12D restriction (A\*03:01/A\*11:01) from sequence; HLA-adjustment reorders targets across restriction families and populations but is a flat multiplier within a shared HLA superfamily; the multiplicative model's independence bias is bounded from Marty et al. 2017.
-It is **not** validated against a ground-truth addressable population — none exists — so treat outputs as *sourced, reproducible estimates*, not measured truth.
+It is **not** validated against a ground-truth addressable population, so treat outputs as *sourced, reproducible estimates*, not measured truth.

 ## Data & license